instafluff/ComfyVars/README.md

 # ComfyVars
 Super-Easy Observable (and Debuggable!)
 Values in Javascript!
 It's like push notifications for your variables.
+Works in both Node and Browser!

 **ComfyVars** lets you add a callback event so you know whenever something is changed in your object.